GiliKing/live-search-part2/README.md

 # Added Functionality
 login logout session

-cookie super global (to track we user login and logout) Only Registered users can add information to the database Registered Users can view the own specific search.
+Cookie super global (to track we user login and logout)

+Only Registered users can add information to the database

+Registered Users can view the own specific search.

 # Things To Do